google/osv-scalibr/linter/plugger/README.md

 	return &basic.PluginA{}
 }

-// This is detected as alias automatically func NewPluginAlias(something string) basic.MyPlugin {
+// This is treated as alias automatically func NewPluginAlias(something string) basic.MyPlugin {
 	return &basic.PluginA{}
 }

-// This is not detected as an alias automatically, so it needs a lint rule
+// NewForTest: since this function is intended to be used in tests only,
+// must be excluded from the lint
 //
 //nolint:plugger // This function is meant to be used only in testing and returns the same plugin as fun.NewPlugin func NewForTest(something string) basic.MyPlugin {